eclipse-sensinact/org.eclipse.sensinact.gateway/docs/source/filters/ResourceSelector.md

 The `ResourceSelectorFilterFactory` service also integrates with the sensiNact Filter parser runtime, allowing JSON serialized resource selectors to be handled natively.
 The filter name used for this parser is `resource.selector`

+## Resource Selections

+Resource Selections provide the ability to identify a resource that should be returned, and optionally to restrict the set of returned providers based on the value of the resource.
+The `service` and `resource` properties are used to select the resource(s) that should be included with the selected provider, while the `value` property defines zero or more [Value Selections](#value-selections) that can be used to exclude providers from the set selected by the Resource Selector.

+In general it is best to have a one to one mapping between resource selections and selected resources, however this is not required, and if a Resource Selection matches multiple resources in a provider then they will all be selected.

 ## Provider Selections

 The `providers` property of a Resource Selector contains one or more Provider Selections which determine the providers that will be selected.
 If multiple selections are provided then these are combined using an `OR` semantic.
 Each provider selection may restrict the `modelUri`, `model`, `provider`, and `location` of the provider, as well as defining zero or more Resource Selections to identify the resources that should be used to further filter the provider list, and then returned for each selected provider.